sohjiro/.vim/README.md

 * **I have troubles with a mpvim file something**

-If this error apperars to you everytime that you open vim and say something about a DLL try next.
+If this error apperars to you everytime that you open vim and say something about a .DLL/.so try next.

 ```
 cd ~/.vim/bundle/mpvim